daniellwdb/rok-title-keeper/README.md

 Rise of Kingdoms bot to manage titles through Discord.

 **Disclaimer:** This bot is an independent project and is not affiliated, endorsed, or associated with Rise of Kingdoms, its developers, or any official entities related to the game.
+By using this bot, you acknowledge and agree that you do so at your own risk.
+The developer of this bot assumes no responsibility or liability for any consequences, penalties, or actions that may result from its usage.

 ## 🔑 Key Features

-WIP
+- Queue system to ensure fair title handout.
+- Ability to lock titles and set their hold time.
+- Automatic reboot when necessary.
+- OCR to detect where to click for title handouts.

 ## 💻 Setup